devhausleipzig/camp-8-notes/Languages/JavaScript/Braindump.md

 -   statement vs expressions

-Statement is supposed to be "a single action" that the interpreter can go through one by one.
-The sequence of statements is the "thread of execution".
-These actions have "side-effects".
+Statement is supposed to be "a single action".
+The sequence of statements that the interpreter goes through one by one is the "thread of execution".
+These actions (statements) have "side-effects", e.g. writing to hard disk, sending a network message, moving something in memory, changing a data structure, etc...
+That is, they change something about the world.

 Expressions are supposed to be some "complex value" that the interpreter can reduce down to a single value.
+They are purely computation and don't change anything about the world.

 ```js
 10 + 89634 - ((34 / 434 / 2) % 21); // is an expression